nextcloud/documentation/developer_manual/bugtracker/triaging.rst

 Determining relevance of issue
 ------------------------------
-Not all issues are relevant for ownCloud.
+Not all issues are relevant for Nextcloud.
 Bugs can be due to a specific configuration or unsupported platforms.
 Raspberry Pi's suffer from SQLite time-outs, nginx has problems Apache doesn't and Microsoft Server with IIS is not well supported.
 While external issues are not always a reason to close a report, be sure that they are clear: does the user use the 'standard' platform?
 Ask for information if this is missing.

 Last but not least, the problem might be due to the user doing something that simply does not work.
-Your general ownCloud knowledge might be helpful here - if this is the case, you can often swiftly close the issue with a comment about what went wrong.
+Your general Nextcloud knowledge might be helpful here - if this is the case, you can often swiftly close the issue with a comment about what went wrong.

 .. note:: You might have to say no to some requests, for example when a problem has been solved in a new release but won't become available for the release the reporter is using; or when a solution has been chosen which the reporter is unhappy about.
 Be considerate.
-People feel surprisingly strong about ownCloud, and you should take care to explain that we don't aim to ignore them; on the contrary.
+People feel surprisingly strong about Nextcloud, and you should take care to explain that we don't aim to ignore them; on the contrary.
 But sometimes, decisions which benefit the majority of users don't help an individual.
-The extensibility and open availability of the code of ownCloud is here to relieve the pain of such decisions.
+The extensibility and open availability of the code of Nextcloud is here to relieve the pain of such decisions.

 Determining if the report is complete
 -------------------------------------